Skip to content

-Marketing Yourself
+Branding & Marketing Yourself

-Marketing is telling your potential clients or employers that you exist and are available to work with them.
-Selling is the final stage of marketing where you seal the deal.
+Marketing is telling your potential clients or employers that your brand exists and that you are available to work with them.

 Illustration of a woman at a laptop